Term Life

 What is Life Insurance?

 Life insurance is a contract between a policyholder (you) and an insurance company.
-In exchange for the payment of a premium, the insurer (the insurance company) agrees to pay a sum of money in the event of the death of the policyholder.
-Apart from protecting you and your family financially, it also helps to replace lost income, cover outstanding debts, or fund future expenses such as education or retirement.
+In exchange for the payment of a premium, the insurer agrees to pay a sum of money upon the death of the policyholder.
+Beyond protecting a family financially, it can replace lost income, cover outstanding debts, or fund future expenses such as education or retirement.
 The National Association of Insurance Commissioners (NAIC) recommends that consumers review their coverage needs at every major life milestone, such as marriage, the birth of a child, or taking on a mortgage.

 Life insurance is not just about covering final expenses — it is a cornerstone of any sound financial plan.
 When structured correctly, it can replace decades of lost income and give families the breathing room they need to grieve without financial panic,